Cake Mix Hamantaschen

 Buuuuut I also mentioned that the recipe wasn’t quite what I was looking to replicate.

 I have spent years (YEARS!
 DECADES!
-MY ENTIRE ADULT LIFE!) trying to replicate the hamantaschen from my childhood — these giant, artificially yellow-ish, super crumbly, much more cake-like than cookie-like, perfectly triangular hamantaschen.
+MY ENTIRE ADULT LIFE!) trying to replicate the hamantaschen from my childhood — those giant, artificially yellow-ish, super crumbly, much more cake-like than cookie-like, perfectly triangular hamantaschen.

 So when my mother said this year, she made hamantaschen from a cake mix I was super excited.
 I generally prefer to bake from scratch, but how better to replicate cakey hamantaschen than using a cake mix?